benjaminpillot/gis-tools/README.md

 * `` rtree >= 0.8.3 ``
 * `` shapely >= 1.6.4 ``

+The package also sparsely use ``progressbar2`` and ``nxmetis``.

 ## Install
 Be careful when you install GisTools dependencies.
+If you're not sure about it, prefer the conda installation which should take care of everything for you, except ``cpc.geogrids`` and ``nxmetis`` whose installation is described below.

 ### Using PyPi